AyushRoy2001/JUHCCR-v1-A-Database-for-Hand-drawn-Electrical-and-Electronics-Circuit-Component-Recognition/README.md

 ![cbam](https://user-images.githubusercontent.com/94052139/233798759-0d18aa78-b5ab-4f9c-bac5-f733080748ae.png)

 ## How to use
--Fork the repository.
+-Fork the repository.<br/>
--Download the dataset (already in the repository do forking would do the job).
+-Download the dataset (already in the repository do forking would do the job).<br/>
--Run the jupyter notebook scripts to train the models or use the pretrained models to generate the results.
+-Run the jupyter notebook scripts to train the models or use the pretrained models to generate the results.<br/>

 ## Authors :nerd_face:*
 Ayush Roy<br/>